Aftermath of the January 6 United States Capitol attack: Lawsuits

 On December 14, 2021, Washington D.C.
 Attorney General Karl Racine filed a lawsuit in District of Columbia's federal court, seeking damages from the Proud Boys and the Oath Keepers, claiming that both groups conspired to overturn the results of the 2020 in a coordinated act of domestic terrorism.
 The lawsuit seeks monetary damages for injuries, property damage, and additional costs.

-On January 10, 2022, a federal judge considered whether Trump and other Republican officials were immune from liability in three civil lawsuits.
-Two had been brought by Democratic U.S. Representatives including Eric Swalwell, and a third had been filed on March 30, 2021, by injured Capitol Police officers James Blassingame and Sidney Hemby.
-The defendants—including Donald Trump (represented by lawyer Jesse Binnall), Donald Trump Jr., Representative Mo Brooks, Rudy Giuliani, the Proud Boys, and the Oath Keepers—had requested immunity on the grounds of the First Amendment.
-Those who were elected officials also claimed immunity based on that status.
+Judge Amit Mehta consolidated three of the civil suits before him—Thompson v.
+Trump, Swalwell v.
+Trump, and Blassingame v.
+Trump—and held oral arguments on January 10, 2022, to consider whether Trump and the other defendants were immune from liability.
+The defendants had requested immunity on the grounds of the First Amendment, and those who were elected officials also claimed immunity based on that status.
 They asked the judge to dismiss the lawsuits.
 The judge, however, observed that Trump took no action for two hours on January 6.
-A "reasonable person" would have clarified his own message to stop the violence, the judge argued, yet Trump failed to "denounce the conduct immediately...and sent a tweet that arguably exacerbated things."
-The judge did not rule immediately following the hearing.
-The same court was scheduled to hear arguments for six more lawsuits related to January 6.
+A "reasonable person" would have clarified his own message to stop the violence, the judge argued, yet Trump failed to "denounce the conduct immediately...and sent a tweet that arguably exacerbated things".
+On February 18, 2022, Mehta denied the motion to dismiss some of the claims, while granting the motion to dismiss other of the claims.
+Trump then appealed the cases to the District of Columbia Circuit Court of Appeals on July 27, 2022, claiming absolute immunity.
+The Court of Appeals ruled against him on December 1, 2023, allowing the civil suits to proceed.

+Judge Mehta was scheduled to hear arguments for six more lawsuits related to January 6.

+In November 2023, Jason Donner sued Fox News for firing him in September 2022.
+Donner had reported from inside the Capitol on January 6, 2021; as the building came under attack, he called the Fox News control room and complained that the network was "gonna get us all killed" if they kept making on-air claims downplaying the riot.

+District Judge Sarah Wallace in November 2023 ruled that "Trump incited an insurrection on January 6, 2021", because he "acted with the specific intent to incite political violence and direct it at the Capitol with the purpose of disrupting the electoral certification".
+Wallace cited as relevant Trump's "history of courting extremists", his years-long effort of having "embraced the virtue and necessity of political violence", and his awareness that "his supporters were willing to engage in political violence" on his behalf.
+Wallace then quoted inflammatory rhetoric from Trump from January 6, 2021, where he said that this was "the most corrupt election in the history, maybe of the world", so his supporters could, as a "matter of national security", follow "very different rules" and "fight like hell", or they would not "have a country anymore".
+Despite this finding, Wallace declined to disqualify Trump from the Colorado primary ballot because Wallace ruled that the president is not an officer of the United States covered by the Fourteenth Amendment to the United States Constitution.